 Most of our problems are fairly complex, meaning we need to be able to navigate a multi-dimensional trade space in that decision-making effort.
-We enable that by allowing the team to easily move between those three different visual models of the trade space, making adjustments in each to what 2D or 3D slices through that multi-D space they want to understand (but can't directly see, since our brains are limited to 3D vision).
+Our Success Assured® software enables that by allowing the team to easily move between those three different visual models of the trade space, making adjustments in each to what 2D or 3D slices through that multi-D space they want to understand (but can't directly see, since our brains are limited to 3D vision).

-Further, the visual modeling tools support in-depth reviews and audits by people from different disciplines with different expertise, resulting in fewer errors, better continuous improvement, and more innovation:
+Further, our software's visual modeling tools support in-depth reviews and audits by people from different disciplines with different expertise, resulting in fewer errors, better continuous improvement, and more innovation:

 Furthermore, all of those visual tools are organized in a K-Brief designed for telling that problem-solving story most efficiently.
 Each time you review that with another expert, you can be continuously improving its efficiency at telling that story, thereby minimizing the time to bring all future experts up to speed.
 The compounding effects of that can hugely improve your team's problem-solving.